kevinmutwiri/soft-skills/welcome/pfSummary.md

 #### Time Distribution

 * Largest amount of time in this week will go to the modules, and creating a solid slide deck

+## Phase 3

+### Week 9

+#### Topics

+* Peer Coaching Recap
+* The GROW Model Recap
+* Intro to Opportunity Identification
+* Specialization deep dives
+* Ethical Considerations in Technology

+---

+#### Learning Objectives

+* I can plan, organize and prioritize my time so I submit my work and show up for meetings on time
+* I consistently participate in peer coaching sessions with my peers
+* I can apply different feedback model techniques to give specific and objective feedback to others
+* I can identify an opportunity based on a rigorous understanding of the problem, the target user, customer and market
+* I understand the key trends in tech in the 21st century
+* I have built a habit of asking peers and people I report to for feedback on specific elements of my development
+* I consistently participate in peer coaching sessions with my peers
+* I can state succinctly the value proposition of what is covered in different tech paths

+---

+#### Milestone

+* Revised inventory, local problem statement, and Hub Activities report

+---

+#### Key Messages

+* Coming up with solutions involves not only human-centered design, but also understanding the market landscape

+---

+#### Time Distribution

+* Largest amount of time in this week will go to conducting user interviews

+### Week 10

+#### Topics

+* Specialization deep dives
+* Key Career Skills
+* How to Deal with Imposter Syndrome
+* Resume Writing

+---

+#### Learning Objectives

+* I can improve on my idea(s) by incorporating feedback from research and users.
+I can take active steps to improve, alter or pivot my solution using feedback
+* I can articulate the importance of PICS (Passions, Interests, Causes, Strengths) in my journey to self actualization
+* I can attain a deep understanding of a problem and the specific user that has that problem in order to identify an opportunity.
+* I can state succinctly the value proposition of what is covered in the different tech programs
+* I can craft a well structured email that observes industry best practice
+* I can design an aesthetically pleasing and effective presentation
+* I can craft a clear and concise CV
+* I can create a professional online persona
+* I understand how Artificial Intelligence has shaped the world of work in the 21st century
+* I understand the ethical implications of using AI in my work

+---

+#### Milestone

+* Two-month practice review, peer coaching insights, and track analysis
+* Your updated professional resume

+---

+#### Key Messages

+* Your personal brand is important for your career success today
+* Decision-making involves evaluation, stakeholder analysis, evidence-based arguments, and counter-response strategies

+---

+#### Time Distribution

+* Largest amount of time in this week will go to learning about the different technology fields

+### Week 11

+#### Topics

+* Specialization deep dives
+* Personal Branding
+* What is a Portfolio?
+* Why is Building a Portfolio Important?
+* What Makes a Good Portfolio
+* Intro to Building Your Website
+* What to Include in a Website
+* Website Host, Website Builder and Domain Host
+* Which Website Hosts to Choose
+* Your Domain Name
+* What to Include in Your Website

+---

+#### Learning Objectives

+* I can state succinctly the value proposition of what is covered in the different tech programs
+* I understand the key roles present in a technical team and how they work together
+* I understand the technical recruiting process
+* I understand the career paths available in the tech industry
+* I can project manage my work using online tools
+* I can prioritize ideas and/or action steps using different and appropriate prioritization tools/techniques

+---

+#### Milestone

+* Tech track commitments, research, expert interactions, and personal reflections

+---

+#### Key Messages

+* Exploring the different tech tracks
+* Overcoming imposter syndrome improves personal growth and confidence

+---

+#### Time Distribution

+* Largest amount of time in this week will go to learning about the different tech tracks

+### Week 12

+**Topics**

+* Track specific content
+* Your Elevator Pitch
+* Foundations Reflections
+* Your Website’s Second Iteration
+* How to review your website and portfolio
+* Career Readiness
+* Update Your Skills Map
+* Celebrating You!

+---

+**Learning Objectives**

+* I can articulate my strengths and weaknesses as a young professional
+* I can deliver effective presentations
+* I can create a professional technical portfolio
+* I can design an aesthetically pleasing and effective presentation
+* I can create a professional technical portfolio
+* I can structure a story effectively to create maximum impact on an audience
+* I can articulate my vision in a compelling way that utilizes data and evidence to convince others to buy into it
+* I can leverage team members’ strengths and addresses weaknesses by enabling learning and growing between team members.
+* I understand the importance of varying backgrounds and perspectives in creating good work.
+I can use my understanding about the customer and the market for my solutions to determine the key activities and cost structures.
+* I can craft a well structured email that observes industry best practice
+* I understand and am able to articulate the software development process including identifying key stages in the process

+---

+**Milestone**

+* Share your LinkedIn profile and personal website, peer feedback, journey insights, and skills map revision

+---

+**Key Messages**

+* Aim for the stars; the universe is your playground!

+---

+**Time Distribution**

+* Largest amount of time in this week will go into reviews and finalizing your online portfolio